vitessio/website/content/en/docs/user-guides/backup-and-restore.md

 1. Switches its type back to its original type.
 After this, it will most likely be behind on replication, and not used by vtgate for serving until it catches up.

+If the engine is `xtrabackup`, we do not do any of the above.
+The tablet can continue to serve traffic while the backup is running.

 ## Restoring a backup